All about batteries

 On the other hand we have to be careful to make use of batteries that have not been tested on Nikon cameras, flashlights, etc. The amount of voltage may cause problems and cheaper batteries may not be well protected against leaking.
 The example above shows you that the promised 3000mAh of the fake EN4 battery is in fact nothing more than the original offers.

-Above a 'battery' that is offered for less than € 20.-- It wont hold a charge for 30 hours and recharge with the original Nikon charger is impossible.
+Above a 'battery' (for Nikon D2, D3 and others) that is offered for less than € 20.-- It wont hold a charge for 30 hours and recharge with the original Nikon charger is impossible.
 So be carefull in buying this junk!!

 will be continued!!!